 Summer break.
 A time away from public school.
 A time to visit the public pool, the library, various parks in the area … yeah, I had great and wonderful plans.

 How many of them turned out?
 Well, let’s not go there right now.

-Something George’s teacher sent home at the end of last school year as a pack of papers.
+Something George’s teacher sent home at the end of last school year was a pack of papers.
 His OT even send home ideas he could work on.
 These were great, and would fit in easily to my plans for a simplified home school/summer school.

 I was organized.
 Truly.
-Each kid had a bind of work to do, a sheet at the beginning saying what needed done that day, etc. In all, it should have taken us less than an hour a day.
+Each kid had a binder of work to do, a sheet at the beginning saying what needed done that day, etc. In all, it should have taken us less than an hour a day.
 Should have.

 Even if things did not turn out like I had them planned, they could have gone worse.
 Not exactly optimistic thinking is it?

 I have learned over the years to not beat my head against a brick wall if I do not have to.
 Though it might take several hits for me to be reminded, I do get there.
 Here is one great example:

 This is a simple enough worksheet.
 Or so I thought.
 George was to work on this page one day.
 I should have taken, oh, 10 minutes.
 2 or 3 days later I decided that God gave George his own way of looking at things and I was not going to let a worksheet squelch that trait.